kurtado/quick-elk/README.md

 Quick Install
 =============
 Simply clone this repo and run install.sh.
-It will automatically download versions of Elasticsearch, Logstash and Kibana and install them in a local directory.
+It will automatically download versions of Elasticsearch, Logstash and Kibana and install them into the local location of this repo.
 (Kibana will be installed as an Elasticsearch plugin).
+If you want to overrie the install location supply it as the first command line parameter when invoking the script.

 The install script will also ingest a dataset containing 2012 NFL play-by-play data, plus install a very basic Kibana dashboard (containing only one row + panel).